 It’s often tough to balance the line between an effective full-featured HF station, and the ability to pack it all for man portable ops.

-Before we even thought about ski pulk sleds and hiking trailers, we already started reducing our gear weight by switching from AGM or lead acid batteries, to lithium iron phosphates.
+Before we even thought about ski pulk sleds and hiking trailers, we already started reducing our gear weight by switching from AGM or lead-acid batteries, to lithium iron phosphates.
 We moved away from mono or polycrystalline panels, replacing them with thin-film amorphous panels, which were both easier to pack, and lighter to carry.
-We stopped carrying large and heavy charge controllers meant for fixed installations, replacing them with models purpose built and designed for portable use.
-Finally, we stopped building battery packs in the traditional big block format, and started making them flat and easier to pack.
-Every ounce or gram we could shave off, came off.
+We stopped carrying large and heavy charge controllers meant for fixed installations, replacing them with models purpose-built and designed for portable use.
+Finally, we stopped building battery packs in the traditional big block format and started making them flat and easier to pack.
+Every ounce or gram we could shave off came off.

 Not all of us look at amateur radio and field communications as a hobby.
 Although fun and enjoyable, many of us understand the importance of amateur radio in emergency communications and preparedness.
 Operators have been deployed in Nepal, Puerto Rico, the island nation of Dominica, and other nations around the world immediately following a disaster.
 What these deployments have in common is the failure of local infrastructure, which isn’t uncommon.
 It’s also uncommon for resources to be quickly deployed, where no infrastructure exists.
 Resources are usually sitting on their hands waiting for Logistics to make it possible for them to be deployed.
 This means valuable time is wasted, trying to find ways of deploying EMCOMM resources in the region.

 Provided the situation is safe, imagine deploying resources which are entirely self-sufficient.
-They carry their own food, water, shelter, radio equipment, solar power, and can remain in the field unsupported for days.
+They carry their food, water, shelter, radio equipment, solar power, and can remain in the field unsupported for days.
 These are your rapid deployment assets, and they no longer have to be limited in the type of equipment or capabilities they carry and offer.

-They’re able to get this gear out into the field, because they can carry a load far exceeding that of normal hiker.
+They’re able to get this gear out into the field because they can carry a load far exceeding that of a normal hiker.
 Augmenting their load-carrying capabilities is the hiking trailer.
 Like the ski pulk sled in winter, the Hiking trailer allows the operator to carry camping, heat and food loadout, plus a reliable HF or VHF communications package, without adding any additional strain on the operator.

 - Field Paramedics